LazoCoder/Windows-Hacks/README.md

 ## Notes

+ - The main class that brings all of the functions together is *Program.cs*.

  - The to do list can be found in the top directory.
 This includes bugs to fix and new features to implement.

  - The External folder contains two essential .dll files that must be referenced for the code to work.
-These two files are WindowsAPI.dll and and ImageProcessing.dll and the code for these can be seen in my Task-Automation and Image-Processing-Library repositories respectively.
+These two files are WindowsAPI.dll and and ImageProcessing.dll and the code for these can be seen in my [WinAPI-Wrapper](https://github.com/LazoCoder/WinAPI-Wrapper) and [Image-Processing-Library](https://github.com/LazoCoder/Image-Processing-Library) repositories respectively.

  - This has only been tested on Windows 7.